The 1 Side Effect Of Sesame Seeds You Must Know About Today

 It is good to eat sesame seeds daily.
 Sesame seeds are rich in manganese and calcium, which help strengthen the bones.
 Calcium also plays a major role in muscle movement and hormone release.
 However, excess consumption of sesame seeds should be avoided.

-Do sesame seeds cause gas?
+Do sesame seeds cause gastric discomfort?

 Is sesame seeds good for sperm?